uglyboxer/capstone/README.md

 # finnegan
 ## by Cole Howard

-A custom neural net with a serious nod to [I Am Trask](http://iamtrask.github.io/2015/07/12/basic-python-network/) for recoginzing handwritten digits.
+A custom neural net for recoginzing handwritten digits, with a serious nod to [I Am Trask](http://iamtrask.github.io/2015/07/12/basic-python-network/).
 The neural net is pre-trained on the MNIST dataset (run on an AWS instance).
 And the user input is rescaled and tested.

 ## TODO